When Motherhood Doesn't Feel Like You Thought It Would: Understanding Postpartum Depression in America

 Professional Treatment Approaches

-Medication: Antidepressants can be highly effective and many are safe while breastfeeding.
-Don’t let fear of medication prevent you from getting help.
+Medication: Antidepressants can be highly effective.
+A common question is, "Is medication for postpartum depression safe while breastfeeding?"
+The answer is often yesâmany medications are safe and widely used.
+Don't let fear of medication prevent you from learning how to get help for postpartum depression.
 Your doctor can help you weigh the benefits and risks for your specific situation.

-Revolutionary New Treatments: In 2023, the FDA approved zuranolone (Zurzuvae)—the first pill specifically designed for postpartum depression.
+Revolutionary New Treatments: In 2023, the FDA approved zuranolone (Zurzuvae)âthe first pill specifically designed for postpartum depression.
 Unlike traditional antidepressants that take 4-6 weeks to work, zuranolone can start easing symptoms within just 3 days.
-It’s taken once daily for only 14 days.
+It's taken once daily for only 14 days.

 Another option is brexanolone (Zulresso), an IV medication administered over 60 hours at a medical facility.
 It works rapidly but requires hospitalization.